Encore Michigan

 Opening on an elderly married couple silently and mechanically setting the table in their senior apartment for what could easily be their 50,000th meal together, the ride starts from the very first line, when Nancy tells her husband Bill “I think I want a divorce.”
 This unexpected, facially ridiculous idea sets in motion a series of family meetings, conversation, rendezvous, infidelity, lies, reassessment, demands, understanding, and new beginnings.

 The news of their parents’ impending breakup brings their two adult progeny running.
 Elder son Ben (great work here by Detroit area vet Bryan Lark), a stereotypically Type-A control freak corporate lawyer who brings in tow an extremely pregnant wife Jess (well played here by Rebecca Rose Mims), a well-meaning psychotherapist whose very up to the minute wokeness definitely bends toward parody.
 Their younger son Brian, a sarcastic, devil-may-care, gay-but-alone son is a high school theater teacher who is nobly and hilariously trying to stage The Crucible with a cast of 200 kids.
-Played by Bailey Boudreau, Brian is insular, self-focused, but cares deeply about his cast of 200, which is a result of his focus on not disappointing anyone.
+Played deftly by Bailey Boudreau, Brian is insular, self-focused, but cares deeply about his cast of 200, which is a result of his focus on not disappointing anyone.

-As the lead couple who do the heaviest lifting here, John Seibert (Bill) and Leigh Strimbeck (Nancy) are both great.
+As the lead couple who do the heaviest lifting here, John Seibert (Bill) and Leigh Strimbeck (Nancy) are exceptional with easy chemistry.
 They are completely believable as a couple who have been together for decades, with Strimbeck’s telling the story of how she became who she is particularly strong and effecting, but as Bill (an aspiring stand up comic), Seibert gets to tell one of the filthiest jokes I’ve heard this side of The Aristocrats, which gets a laugh so loud and long, the cast has to wait for it to die down.
 I should also note the two other members of the cast who really deliver in their roles, but for a single scene each.

 Theater can be a Swiss Army knife, and sometimes you’re the big blade and sometimes you’re the corkscrew, but Stephanie Nichols as Bill’s something-on-the-side Carla, and Oscar Quiroz as Tommy, a randy stranger Brian brings home from a bar (whose specificity during role playing is a tad…off-putting) couldn’t be stronger.
 Nichols makes the act of putting bagged oyster crackers on the kitchen counter a really poignant moment, and Quiroz makes you wish Tommy had more to do with the story.
 Quiroz, who has a distinguished resume in his native Honduras and later in Mexico, is making his American professional debut with this show, and I am glad to have seen it.